oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

     ```

 4. Connect to the database with IAM credentials again.
 Because the **DB_ADMIN** IAM group is mapped to the **SR_DBA_ROLE** ADB group you will see the first query of this script now return TRUE.
+    >**Note:** The output for AUTHENTICATED IDENTITY and ENTERPRISE IDENTITY is obscurified in the example output to protect user information, but will appear unobscured for you.

     ```
     sql /nolog <<EOF